 Getting started is easy.
 The first step is to schedule an introductory private lesson with one of our professionally trained instructors.
-The private lesson costs $59 and includes one group class where you will have a black belt helping you every step of the way.
-If you decide to join the dojo, $59 will be deducted from your registration fee.
+The private lesson costs $69 and includes one group class where you will have a black belt helping you every step of the way.
+If you decide to join the dojo, $69 will become your registration fee.
+Out of town students may attend up to three classes by paying a $25 mat fee.
+If you decide to join, what you have already paid will be deducted from your registration fee and dues.

 Yes.
 If you can walk up and down a flight of stairs, you can do aikido.
 We teach the beginner three basic techniques from which the entire art of aikido is derived.
 The Tenzan Aikido approach helps you to build a foundation that will give you clear direction in meeting your practice goals.

 Compassion is at the heart of aikido practice.
 At Tenzan Aikido, we know what its like to be a beginner.
 We’ve all been there.
 Everyone makes progress at a different pace.
 The Tenzan Aikido approach allows you to learn at your own pace and to take the next step only when you’re ready.

 The time it takes to learn aikido depends on how proficient you would like to become.
 After your very first class you will know how to blend with an attack, do a basic meditation technique and you will have taken a significant step towards physical fitness and clarity of mind.
 To become a black belt takes on average 4 years.

 Most people see steady improvement practicing 2 or 3 times per week.
 The more you practice, the greater the benefits to your health, ability to focus and self-defense.
 If you can practice every day, you’ll make faster progress.
 Practice as often as you can.